codekane/ryanhorricks2024/content/portfolio/dashboard/index.md

 title: "Dashboard"
 slug: "dashboard"
 description: "A Virtual Kanban Board, emulating the subtle details of a physical board that I made."
+summary: "A Virtual Kanban Board, built using React/Redux, and designed to emulate the subtle possibilities inherent in a physical board that I had been making use of for organization."
 date: "2021-08-31"
 image: main.png